2015–2016

-Trash collected in the marshes along South San Francisco Bay, metallic structure
+Trash collected in the wetlands along South San Francisco Bay

 Places where the installation was exhibited: